gumaerc-testorg/15.063-summer-2003/content/pages/assignments.md

 Decision Analysis I - Kendall Crab and Lobster Case
 {{< tdclose >}}
 {{< tdopen >}}
 Prepare Kendall Crab and Lobster Case to discuss the following questions in class: What are the choices that Jeff Daniels faces?
 What are the sources of uncertainty?
 What are the consequences of the various outcomes?
 What course of action would you recommend for Jeff Daniels?
-Please refer to these instructions ([PDF]({{< baseurl >}}/resources/lobstercaseinstructions)).
+Please refer to these instructions ({{% resource_link dd807bf2-71f1-180c-a2a5-3f9afc508fc3 "PDF" %}}).
 {{< tdclose >}}

 {{< trclose >}}